PyCQA/flake8-pyi/README.rst

   of Y011 that includes arguments without type annotations.
 * Y015: Attribute must not have a default value other than "...".
 * Y016: Unions shouldn't contain duplicates, e.g. `str | str` is not allowed.
+* Y017: Stubs should not contain assignments with multiple targets or non-name targets.
+* Y018: A private TypeVar should be used at least once in the file in which it is defined.

 The following warnings are disabled by default: